Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 Audits and On-Going Monitoring of Practices

 Gateway takes reasonable and prudent steps to achieve compliance with its standards, policies and procedures by utilizing both internal and external auditing systems.
 Utilizing safeguards to maintain the efficacy of our Corporate Compliance Program and internal auditing systems can reasonably be expected to detect violations in a timely fashion.
 In addition, on-going monitoring systems and internal auditing systems can reasonably be expected to detect violations in a timely fashion.
-In addition to ongoing monitoring systems, the Chief Quality and Compliance Officer shall provide a secure medium for employees to report suspect violations without fear of retribution.
+In addition to ongoing monitoring systems, the Chief Quality and Compliance Officer shall provide a secure medium for employees to report suspected violations without fear of retribution.

 Documentation and Reporting: